NicoMarshall/airbnb_property_model/README.md

   * criterion = log_loss
   * max_features = log2

-Though it should be noted that the best peforming logistic regression and gradient boosted models performed only slightly worse.
-It appears that 50% accuracy on unseen data is an upper ceiling that can't be breached by any standard classification model, at least using these 11 variables as our features.
+It should be noted that the best peforming logistic regression and gradient boosted models performed only slightly worse.
+It appears that 50% accuracy on unseen data is an upper ceiling that can't be breached by the techniques tried here, at least with these 11 variables as our features.

 The confusion matrix for this model on the test set is shown here:
 ![Figure_1](https://github.com/NicoMarshall/airbnb_property_model/assets/109066030/2cd6af91-a8dd-4493-a40f-51bcce47e00e)